Man Sues Sweepstakes Casinos for Exploiting Gambling Addiction

 • A North Carolina man has filed a federal lawsuit against sweepstakes casinos, alleging deliberate exploitation of his gambling addiction.

-• Unregulated sweepstakes platforms can blur the line between entertainment and predatory gambling.
+• Sweepstakes platforms can blur the line between entertainment and predatory gambling.

 • Fraud, breach of contract, unfair business practices and violations of civil rights and lending laws are among the lawsuit claims.